0

 – Pediatric Speech Pathologist; Pediatric Feeding Specialist

-Deborah Lagerborg, CCC-SLP received her Master’s degree in Speech Language Pathology from the University of Northern Colorado in Greeley.
+Deborah Lagerborg, MS, CCC-SLP received her master’s degree in Speech Language Pathology from the University of Northern Colorado in Greeley.
 During her graduate studies, she focused on feeding disorders and dysphagia in infants and children.
 Deborah currently works as a Pediatric Feeding Specialist and Speech Pathologist for Talking Together, Inc. Prior to this position, Deborah worked as a Pediatric Feeding Specialist at SOS Feeding Solutions @STAR with Dr. Kay Toomey and Dr. Lucy Jane Miller.
 Deborah has also worked in a pediatric outpatient hospital setting, working primarily with infants and children with feeding disorders.
 She also spent time working in the NICU as part of a multidisciplinary team, supporting premature infant development and early feeding experiences.
 Deborah’s passion is to work with the families, empowering parents to support their own child’s development and success.

 Erin Sundseth Ross, PhD, CCC-SLP